nuxodin/c1Use/README.md

     // load jQuery async:
     c1Use('jQuery', function() {

-        // make jQuery.fn usable with c1Use
+        // make "jQuery.fn" usable with c1Use
-        c1Use.able(jQuery, 'fn');
+        // (the Object "jQuery" is automaticly usable width c1Use when loaded with c1Use) c1Use.able(jQuery, 'fn');

         // use syncron: